ihmeuw/vivarium/docs/source/tutorials/boids.rst

 Visualizing our population
 --------------------------

-Now is also a good time to come up with a way to plot our birds.
-We'll later use this to generate animations of our birds flying around.
+Now is also a good time to come up with a way to plot our boids.
+We'll later use this to generate animations of our boids moving around.
 We'll use `matplotlib <https://matplotlib.org/>`__ for this.

 Making good visualizations is hard, and beyond the scope of this tutorial, but